Wynn Las Vegas: Expansion proposals

 In early 2018, Wynn Resorts bought the 34 acre site where the New Frontier Hotel and Casino stood before its demolition, as well as four adjacent acres, all located across the street from Wynn and Encore.
 The company planned to build a new casino resort, Wynn West, to complement the existing properties.
 It would include between 2,000 and 3,000 rooms.
 However, CEO Steve Wynn resigned from the company shortly after the land purchase, following sexual misconduct allegations against him.
 Matt Maddox took over as CEO, and plans for Wynn West were shelved.

 In 2024, Clark County extended permits for the site, giving Wynn until April 2026 to commence construction on an unnamed resort expansion.
 The project, to be built on 34.6 acre, would include a hotel tower with 1,100 rooms, as well as a 28000 sqft casino and 85000 sqft of convention space.
 In the event that Wynn decides not to expand their property or develop the land across the street, Wynn could make up to $1 billion from the sale of that land if they opt to sell.

 Money-laundering, 2018–2025

-In September 2024, the casino agreed to a forfeiture of over $130 million as penalty for "criminal wrongdoing" for allowing a criminal network to funnel illicit funds through Wynn Las Vegas during 2018–2024, as part of a Non-Prosecution Agreement with the U.S. Department of Justice (DOJ).
+In September 2024, the casino agreed to a forfeiture of over $130 million as penalty for "criminal wrongdoing" for allowing an organized network to funnel illicit funds through Wynn Las Vegas during 2018–2024, as part of a Non-Prosecution Agreement with the U.S. Department of Justice (DOJ).
 State regulators later imposed an additional $5.5 million fine in May 2025, citing persistent non-compliance, despite Wynn's remediation efforts.
 The penalty is the largest settlement ever paid by a Nevada gaming company to the DOJ.